VarunRaj7/uniqueSuperSets-in-Spark/README.md

 From the above code, it is evident that given a list of items as space separated will generated uniqueId irrespective of distributed execution.

-**Note: You may try to use any other way to generate uniqueId.
-When you use different approach to identify each row make sure it does not vary when executed multiple times on different machines. hashCode() returns same value for a given string on multiple machines.
-However, it is also possible to get same hashCode() values for two different strings (common example of "FB" and "Ea") but it is less likely to happen in this case.
-This is can be considered as a minor issue in implementation, which will be resolved in new version that will be out soon while keeping the core idea same.**
+**Note: However, it is also possible to get same hashCode() values for two different strings (common example of "FB" and "Ea") but it is less likely to happen in this case.
+This is can be considered as a minor issue in implementation, which will be resolved in this new version while keeping the core idea same.**

+So, in this version you can generate unique Id for each element using **ZipwithUniqueId()**.

 **Expected Result for uniqueSuperSets:**